garywong-bc/nrm-survey/README.md

 * [openshift/mariadb.dc.json]: Deployment configuration for MariaDB database
 * [openshift/limesurvey.dc.json]: Deployment configuration for LimeSurvey PHP application
+* [application/config/config-mysql.php]: Configuration used during initial install of LimeSurvey with a MariaDB Datbase.
+It contains NRM-specific details such as the SMTP host and settings, and reply-to email addresses; most importantly, it integrates with the OpenShift pattern of exposing DB parameters as environmental variables in the shell.
+It is automatically deployed to the running container from the application's OpenShift ConfigMap.
-* [application/config/config.php]: Configuration used during initial install of LimeSurvey.
+* [application/config/config-postgresql.php]: Configuration used during initial install of LimeSurvey with a PostgreSQL Datbase.
 It contains NRM-specific details such as the SMTP host and settings, and reply-to email addresses; most importantly, it integrates with the OpenShift pattern of exposing DB parameters as environmental variables in the shell.
 It is automatically deployed to the running container from the application's OpenShift ConfigMap.
 ## Build

 To ensure we can update to the latest version of LimeSurvey, we build images based upon the upstream code repository.